-Note 1: Value that will be transmitted when the user initiates an Acknowledge sequence at the end of a receive.
+Note 1: The value that will be transmitted when the user initiates an Acknowledge sequence at the end of a receive.

-2: If the I2C module is active, these bits may not be set (no spooling) and the SSPxBUF may not be written (or writes to the SSPxBUF are disabled).
+2: If the I2C module is active, these bits may not be set (no spooling) and the SSPxBUF may not be written to (or writes to the SSPxBUF are disabled).